By Kiley McDaniel

 Catch the yellow part in there?
 Good, file that away until the arm action section.

-Crow is 28 frames to the plate.
+Crow is 28 frames form top of the knee kick to release.
 Not bad, not great, but, again, this isn’t an all-telling stat.
 In the vein of the Matt Garza breakdown, since Crow and Garza are both power pitchers, let’s take a look at the side view and see if the arm is lagging and causing him to slow down his tempo.

 And, with a cap tip to YouTube user farmsystem (lots of prospect videos there), he offers a side view Crow in the windup, from warm-ups.